rdkcentral/ut-core/README.md

 Requirements for test

-- Independant test application that will run without thte RDK
+- Independent test application that will run without the RDK
 - Start the HAL interface if required, pull it down if already up, so the test can control it.
 - Application to start up the HAL and perform Black Box Testing

 - Negative testing
         - Make each interface fail as per the documentation
 - Postive testing
         - Make each interface pass as per the documentation

-**Note:** Requirements for demo ( Action: Roopa / Palaksha )
-    -> Being up a few modules with L1 testing, check the current set above, and validate that it's working ok and can be tested.

 ## Level 2 Testing

-The purpose of the test level is to test the module functionality from an operational point of view with postive testing.
+The purpose of the test level is to test the module functionality from an operational point of view with positive testing.

-- Independant test application that will run without thte RDK
+- Independent test application that will run without the RDK
 - Start the HAL interface if required, pull it down if already up, so the test can control it.
 - Application to start up the HAL and perform Black Box Testing

 Actual tests idea's are below, more can be defined as required, update of document should be perform as required.

-**Note:** Requirements for demo **Note:** Requirements for demo ( Action: Roopa / Palaksha )
-    -> Being up a few modules with L2 testing, check the current set above, and validate that it's working ok and can be tested.

 ### Bootup

 The test should be able test that the HAL interface is present, and that it's active and ready to be called.

-- Postive test
+- Positive test
         - Did the system boot up correctly

 ### Factory Reset